Where can you find an ecosystem?

 An ecosystem can be big or small.
 A small ecosystem can be part of a larger ecosystem.

-are the nonliving parts of ecosystems.
+Abiotic factors are the nonliving parts of ecosystems.
 They include air, sunlight, soil, water, and minerals.
 These are all things that are needed for life.
 They determine which living things — and how many of them — an ecosystem can support.
-Pictured below is an ecosystem and its abiotic factors (
+Figure below shows an ecosystem and its abiotic factors.

 Which abiotic factors do you see here?